What are the long-term aims of drug policy in Austria? How are these aims to be achieved? How is drug policy coordinated at national level?

-How does the Austria measure in terms of provision of needle and syringe programmes, peer naloxone programmes, supervised drug consumption rooms and heroin-assisted treatment?
+How does Austria measure in terms of provision of needle and syringe programmes, peer naloxone programmes, supervised drug consumption rooms and heroin-assisted treatment.

 How is the drug treatment system organised in Austria?
 How is it financed?
 How is the provision of treatment divided between inpatient and outpatient settings?

 Which authorities are responsible for prison health in Austria?
 What forms of drug treatment and harm reduction are provided in prisons, and how widely?

 What is done in Austria to ensure that the prevention and treatment interventions used are effective and provide a good return on public expenditure?

 In which areas of study is drug-related research carried out in Austria?
 How is this research funded?
 Are any types of research emphasised in the national drug strategy?